Master's Programme in Nordic Visual Studies and Art Education (NoVA)

 Through courses on visual culture, social theory, pedagogy, aesthetics in digital communications and games, for example, students investigate seeing and being seen.
 NoVA students explore how digital technologies affect perception and how vision is constructed.
 Students research visual events to understand the relationship between institutions, the media, society, and the economic sphere.
 Thus the NoVA programme provides students with opportunities to critically reflect upon and synthesize previous experiences and knowledge as well as generate new knowledge on contemporary art and education, digital communication, and visual studies.

 Studying in another Nordic university/university college for one or two semesters is a requirement of the programme.
 Students are responsible for the costs of living during their study time.
-Collaborating universities and departments are: Department of Visual Arts Education at Konstfack, University College of Arts, Craft and Design, Sweden; Department of Art, Design and Drama at Oslo and Akershus University College of Applied Science, Norway; Department of Art at Aalto University School of Arts, Design and Architecture, Finland; Department of Communication at Aalborg University, Denmark.
+Collaborating universities and departments are: Department of Visual Arts Education at Konstfack, University College of Arts, Craft and Design, Sweden; Department of Art at Aalto University School of Arts, Design and Architecture, Finland; Department of Communication at Aalborg University, Denmark.
 Each university or university college has significant experience and capacity with art and/or media education at the national level.
 Competences between and among institutions offer a broad range of areas of study, including critical pedagogy and social and cultural awareness; contemporary art didactics, digital technology, and ICT; project oriented, collaborative, problem-based, and participatory-based work; sustainable development; intercultural and social entrepreneurship; and double perspective - combining theory and practice.

 - Students understand a broad range of issues, theories, and practices of Nordic art education and visual studies